Aramco share sale curb rules out overseas listing for at least a year

 Saudi Aramco and the Saudi government's media office did not immediately respond to requests for comment.

 Aramco fired the starting gun on the domestic IPO on Sunday after a series of false starts.
-However it did not give details on how much of the company would be sold, or when the listing would happen, while expert valuations of the company vary wildly from around $1.2 to $2.3 trillion.
+However it did not give details on how much of the company would be sold, or when the listing would happen, while expert valuations of the company vary wildly from around $1.2 to $2.3 trillion (£1.8 trillion).

 Sunday's announcement had said Aramco and the selling shareholder would be subject to restrictions on the sale, disposition or issuance of additional shares, but did not provide the lock-up period.